 Weekly Update- February 4th

 ** Just a note: The Counseling Center's Newsletter gets updated on a weekly basis.

 Check back each week for new info***

-Counselors will continue to follow up with Students for Course Selection for next school year.
+Counselors have been able to connect with most Students for Course Selection for next year.

 MID-YEAR GRADES NEW INFORMATION

 ***Not all colleges and universities ask for mid-year grades.
 Check Naviance, your emails, and other college contact locations to determine if you need to complete this request***

 MCC is coming back for a 2nd Instant Decision Day

 Scheduled to be at Webster Schroeder on